 Construction contractors will be required to develop environmental plans as part of the environmental protection program for this project component.
-The following may be included:
+The following may be including:

-- 1. Emergency Preparedness and Response Plan: - The contractor will prepare a Project specific Emergency Response Plan that is complimentary to the Manitoba Hydro Emergency Response Plan including prevention planning and response for both hazardous material spills and fires.
-The plan will be reviewed and accepted by the Resident Engineer /Manager or delegate. - The contractor is responsible for all spills in their work areas.
-All spills shall be reported to the Contract Engineer and Site Environmental Officer.
-Spills requiring regulatory reporting be submitted as per the Spill Response Plan.
+- 1. Emergency Preparedness and Response Plan: - The contractor will prepare a Project specific Emergency Response Plan that is complimentary to the Manitoba Hydro Emergency Response Plan - Keewatinoow Converter Station and Construction Camp Lagoon (Appendix F), including prevention planning and response for both hazardous material spills and fires.
+The plan will be reviewed and accepted by the Resident Engineer / Manager or delegate. - The contractor is responsible for all spills in their work areas.
+All spills will be reported to the Contract Engineer and Site Environmental Officer and regulators as required.
 The contractor will appoint a Spill Response Coordinator for their work areas.
-Site clean-up and disposal of contaminated material will be managed by the contractor as stated in the Spill Response Plan in consultation with the Contract Engineer and Site Environmental Officer. - The contractor shall ensure that proper fire fighting practices are established and that adequate firefighting equipment is installed and maintained in all buildings, vehicles and work areas under their ownership.
+Site clean-up and disposal of contaminated material will be managed by the contractor as stated in the Spill Response Plan in consultation with the Contract Engineer and Site Environmental Officer. - The contractor will ensure that proper fire fighting practices are established and that adequate firefighting equipment is installed and maintained in all buildings, vehicles and work areas under their ownership.
 Emergency response/evacuation procedures will be adhered to in case of forest fires. - 2.
 Waste and Recycling Management Plan: - The Contractor shall be responsible to develop and implement a Waste and Recycling Management Plan that follows the Waste and Recycling Management Framework for its work. - 3.
 Erosion and Sediment Control Plan: - The Contractor shall be responsible to develop and implement site-specific Erosion and Sediment Control Plans for its work. - 4.
 Concrete Washout Management Plan: - Contractors utilizing batching, placement machinery or concrete delivery equipment shall be responsible to develop and implement site-specific Concrete Washout Management Plan for its work.